jesperberth/automationclass/lab06/lab6.md

 Use your administrator@vsphere.local and password

-In the vmware webconsole check under networking/port groups that your vlan is created
+ In the vmware webconsole check under networking/port groups that your vSwitch webserver is created

 ![Alt text](pics/06_add_portgroup_to_vmware_created.png?raw=true "portgroup vmware")